harrisonaghidi/V-network-security/README.md

 - Update the filebeat.yml file to include...
 - Run the playbook, and navigate to the destination machine or server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+-  Questions to fill in the blanks:_
-- _Which file is the playbook?
+-  Which file is the playbook?
 ANS= YAML file.
 Where do you copy it?
 ANS= from /etc/ansible/
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+-  Which file do you update to make Ansible run the playbook on a specific machine?
 ANS= the Yaml file you created.
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 ANS= for elk you specify it this way in your yaml file, hosts: elkservers while for the filebeat is also similar, host: webservers
-- _Which URL do you navigate to in order to check that the ELK server is running?
+-  Which URL do you navigate to in order to check that the ELK server is running?
 ANS= 20.55.103.105:5601